viking-saver/windows-itpro-docs/windows/security/book/operating-system-security-encryption-and-data-protection.md

 ## BitLocker To Go

-BitLocker To Go refers to BitLocker Drive Encryption on removable data drives.
+BitLocker To Go refers to BitLocker on removable data drives.
 BitLocker To Go includes the encryption of USB flash drives, SD cards, and external hard disk drives.
 Drives can be unlocked using a password, certificate on a smart card, or recovery password.

 :::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**